syzfonics/SciencePlugin/README.md

 - To show/hide panels, use the settings in the bakkesmod menu (F2) (only works when plugin loaded on start-up).
 Alternatively, use the `showHUD`/`hideHUD` commands.
 - To record e.g. car data, set `recordCarInfo` to 1, and to 0 to stop recording.
 I recommend adding hotkeys for these commands such that recording and stopping can be done with simple button presses.

+# How to build
+- set environment variable `%BakkesModSDK% = (Path of Bakkes Mod SDK)`
+- build x86 Release

 For questions, feel free to contact me on discord: Arator#5686.

 Big thanks to Bakkes for creating BakkesMod and its SDK.